MicrosoftDocs/azure-devops-docs/docs/reference/customize-work.md

 As you plan and track your project, you'll find you may want to configure a feature or customize your experience to meet your team's tracking needs.
 You configure teams and team Agile tools through the web portal administration context for Azure Boards.
 The method you use to customize projects, which impacts all teams, depends on the process model you use.

-If you're new to Azure Boards, see [What is Azure Boards?](../boards/get-started/what-is-azure-boards.md) and [Track work with user stories, issues, bugs, features, and epics](../boards/work-items/about-work-items.md).
+If you're new to Azure Boards and work item tracking, see [What is Azure Boards?](../boards/get-started/what-is-azure-boards.md) and [Track work with user stories, issues, bugs, features, and epics](../boards/work-items/about-work-items.md).

-This article provides an overview of the customizations you can make and how they differ for the three process models.
+This article provides a high-level overview of the customizations you can make and how they differ for the three process models.
 For guidance on customizations to make to support business decisions, see [Configure and customize Azure Boards](../boards/configure-customize.md).

 Customizations you make occur at one of these four levels: